 In use cases which require cryptocurrency, Ethereum can be more useful but that does not mean Hyperledger can’t address the issue.
 If required, you can develop cryptocurrency or tokens in Hyperledger via chaincode, and implement them in your business logic.

-To put it down simply if you want an open source public blockchain, Where you can utilize the power of Cryptocurrency then Ethereum is the obvious winner but if crypto is not your main motivation and privacy is, then Hyperledger Fabric is the right choice to go with.
+To put it down simply if you want an open source public blockchain, When you want to utilize the power of Cryptocurrency then Ethereum is the obvious winner but if crypto is not your main motivation and privacy and business data is, then Hyperledger Fabric is the right choice to go with.

-We have provided you with an overview of these two hottest blockchain platforms around, both have their own unique characteristics and feasibility.
+We have provided you with an overview of Hyperledger vs Ethereum; the two hottest blockchain platforms around, both have their own unique characteristics and feasibility.
 If you are still confused on which platform you should chose then please contact our Blockchain development company and we will help you figure out which platform is more suited to your needs and requirements.